Mooov Docs

 auth_code is single-use and expires in 10 minutes.

-4. You verify state against your CSRF token, then exchange the code at the gateway:
+4. You verify state against your CSRF token, then exchange the code at the gateway.
+Use the same HMAC signing scheme from §2 — POST /v1/public/connect/token with the JSON body below.

 "code": "<auth_code from step 3>",